Understand Event-Driven Software Architecture

 When a lead is assigned in Salesforce, a lead trigger fires and checks open opportunities and cases related to the lead owner.
 Based on the related records, the trigger publishes an event that is received by a Salesforce app.
 Based on the event information, the app reassigns the lead and creates a Chatter post.

-In this scenario, you can perform the same actions using other Salesforce features, such as Process Builder or flows.
+In this scenario, you can perform the same actions using Flow Builder.
 But by using platform events, you benefit from an event-based programming model and a standard way of programming across your apps.

 Now that you have an idea of when to use platform events, let’s dive deeper into their components and characteristics.